Mindera/traffic-splitter/README.md

 And BOOM, splitter is running!
 > localhost:PORT/healthcheck

+## More... so much more
-For examples, how-to's, configuration samples and documentation check [trafficsplitter.io](trafficsplitter.io).
+This is awesome!
+Please give me some examples, how-to's, configuration samples and documentation!

+Sure thing!
+Here you go... [trafficsplitter.io](http://trafficsplitter.io).